dalesgit/obsidian/pages/10th-anniversary.md

   Is 10 a lot?
 A little?
 Depends on 10 what?
 Right?
   10 ants crawling on the back lanai is better than a 1,000.
   10 grams of gold is valued today at $577.12.
-- It was in ancient of days in my life that I knew that length of days is no way to judge the quality of a person's life.
+- It was in my life's ancient of days that I knew that length of days is no way to judge the quality of a person's life.
-  Dale Evans' *Angel Unaware.*
+  Dale Evans' *Angel Unaware.* You know the story.
+  We've had 10 years to share stories.
 -
 -